nikpapag/harness-dbdevops-worksop/README.md

 ## Lab pre-read

 ### Changing project
-1. From the left hand-side menu click on account
+1. From the left-hand side menu, click on **Account**
-2. From the top navigation bar select projects
+2. From the top navigation bar, select **Projects**
-3. By clicking the available project everything will be scoped to that project
+3. Click the desired project; everything will be scoped to that project

 <img width="410" height="275" alt="image" src="https://github.com/user-attachments/assets/b4e736c3-8b7a-4043-89fa-3a690ff169ff" />

 ### Changing harness modules
-- As part of this lab we will switch between modules several times
+- As part of this lab, we will switch between modules several times

-In order to switch modules
+In order to switch modules:
 1. Click on the **nine dot** menu icon
 2. Select the module relevant to the step
 3. The lab begins in the code repository